lilyhoratio/mastermind/README.md

 2. `cd mastermind-lily`
 3. `yarn` to install dependencies
 4. `yarn start` to launch React app

-## Code & Refactoring Highlights
+5. `yarn test` to run tests

+## Features

+- [x] Ability to toggle viewing the code combination for easier user testing
+- [ ] Ability to restart game by generating a new code combination
+- [x] Conditional rendering of won game vs. lost game pop-ups
+- [x] Computer gives feedback after each guess with the count of exact (correct digit/location) vs. fuzzy matches (correct digit, not location)
+- [x] Pacman ghost animation alert with conditional text when:

+  - user types in non-integers
+  - user submits nothing
+  - user submits a guess with more than 4 digits

+- [ ] User is prevented from accessing the input form after guessing the correct combination or when they reach 10 tries

+Maybe:

+- [ ] Save user's first name in localStorage - use as terminal prompt or modal message

+## Unexpected Obstacles

+I originally coded a simpler form of this game as a CLI game using Node.js.
+After I got the basic game working, I decided to make it into a web app using React.
+Managing the state among different components proved to be challenging than I expected, especially as I added more interactivity and detail to the computer feedback.

+Adding animations for the ghost was tougher than expected.

 ### Bug fix in algorithm to count exact vs. fuzzy matches

 My first implementation had a bug in counting the exact match vs. fuzzy match of digits in the guess.
-Because the user could enter a code with duplicate digits, the count of fuzzy matches was inflated.
-For example, if the number was 5124, and the user guessed, 5555, the computer incorrected indicated 1 exact match and 3 fuzzy matches (should be 0 fuzzy matches).
+Because the user could enter a code with duplicate digits, the count of fuzzy matches was sometimes inflated.
+For example, if the number was 5124, and the user guessed, 5555, the computer incorrected indicated 1 exact match and 3 fuzzy matches (should have been 0 fuzzy matches).

 ```javascript
 const getComputerFeedback = guess => {